listfold/claude-git/README.md

 ## Core Features

-claude-git works by creating a worktree (essentially a clone of your git repo, with its own git-history).
+Claude-git works by creating a worktree (essentially a clone of your git repo, with its own git-history).

-Importantly the main-repo's git history is untouched, while the shadow worktree records each change made by Claude-Code as a commit.
+importantly the main-repo's git history is untouched, while the shadow worktree records each change made by Claude-Code as a commit.

 A unique feature is the shadow worktree is created inside the existing project, ensuring the hook is scoped only to the claude-code project and git repo it is running in.
-(it's conventional to create worktrees outside an existing repo to avoid accidentally committing a nested repo, claude-git avoids this problem)
+(This is unique because it is more conventional to create worktrees outside an existing repo to avoid accidentally committing a nested repo, claude-git avoids this problem by including the shadow worktree in the main repo's .gitignore)

-With this system in place claude-git enables some nifty features:
+With this system in place claude-git enables some powerful features:

-1. **Automatic Change Tracking** - Comprehensive record of AI modifications.
+1. **Automatic Change Tracking** - Comprehensive & colocated record of AI modifications.
 2. **Local Tool Integration** - Fast, energy-efficient operations using git instead of LLM calls, this package includes an `/undo` slash command to demonstrate.
 4. **Dataset Generation** - Option to Export/Share AI-assisted changes for training data and analysis